cylcrox/catapi/README.md

   (catapi) $ python3 -m pip install requests
 ```

-#### 3. Export the necessary environment variables by executing the following one-liner:
+#### 3. Define and export the necessary environment variables:

+Use the `.env.example` template to create an `.env` file defining your secrets.

+Then, run the following command to export your variables:

 ```
   (catapi) $ source .env; set +o allexport
 ```